DarkFlippers/unleashed-firmware/ReadMe.md

 	- Press OK in frequency analyzer to use detected frequency in Read modes [(by derskythe)](https://github.com/DarkFlippers/unleashed-firmware/pull/77)
 	- Long press OK button in Sub-GHz Frequency analyzer to switch to Read menu [(by derskythe)](https://github.com/DarkFlippers/unleashed-firmware/pull/79)
 	- New option to use timestamps + protocol name when you saving file, instead of random name - Enable in `Radio Settings -> Time in names = ON`
-	- Read mode UI improvements (scrolling text, + shows time when signal was received) (by @wosk)
+	- Read mode UI improvements (shows time when signal was received) (by @wosk)
 	- External CC1101 module support (Hardware SPI used)
 	- **Hold right in received signal list to delete selected signal**
 	- **Custom buttons for Keeloq / Alutech AT4N / Nice Flor S / Somfy Telis / Security+ 2.0 / CAME Atomo** - now you can use arrow buttons to send signal with different button code
 	-   `Add manually` menu extended with new protocols
-	- BFT Mitto / Somfy Telis / Nice Flor S / CAME Atomo, etc.. manual creation with programming new remote into receiver (use button 0xF for BFT Mitto, 0x8 (Prog) on Somfy Telis)
+	- FAAC SLH, BFT Mitto / Somfy Telis / Nice Flor S / CAME Atomo, etc.. manual creation with programming new remote into receiver (use button 0xF for BFT Mitto, 0x8 (Prog) on Somfy Telis)
 	- Debug mode counter increase settings (+1 -> +5, +10, default: +1)
 	- Debug PIN output settings for protocol development